Fear Her: Writing

-"Fear Her" was an overcommissioned episode, which replaced a planned but unproduced script by Stephen Fry.
+"Fear Her" was an overcommissioned episode, which replaced a planned but unproduced script, known as "Doctor Who and the Green Knight", by Stephen Fry.
 Writer Matthew Graham was told by showrunner Russell T Davies that it was going to be an inexpensive episode and had to take place on a housing estate, but Graham was nevertheless thrilled to be asked to write an episode.
 Graham stated in 2011 that they "set out to do right from the start" making the episode more aimed at children, rather than adults and older Doctor Who fans, as the much darker finale would be broadcast following it.
 Davies specifically asked Graham to write for his seven-year-old son.

-Graham originally suggested a story about a man who had the ability to drain Earth of its beauty, but Davies preferred his own idea about the eerie nature of paintings or illustration.
-The Isolus was inspired by the villains in the 1978 film Invasion of the Body Snatchers.
 Early drafts of this episode were titled "Chloe Webber Destroys the Earth", and later, "You're a Bad Girl, Chloe Webber", with one such draft having the episode take place on another planet.
-Both of these titles were rejected by Davies as they were too long.

 Casting and filming

-Dame Kelly Holmes, who was mentioned in the episode, was considered for the part of the torchbearer, but was committed to Dancing On Ice at the time.
 Abisola Agbaje, who portrayed Chloe, was discovered at an after-school drama club, where casting director Andy Pryor had held auditions for the part.
 Agbaje had to play both Chloe's normal character and her character while being possessed by the Isolus, which Agbaje felt was "weird".
 When performing as the Isolus she had to whisper, and an echo was added in post-production.
 Agbaje found it "a bit hard to whisper" because she had a husky voice.
-A hand double for Agbaje drew the pictures, while the series' storyboarder Shaun Williams drew the father in the cupboard.
+A hand double for Agbaje drew the pictures, while the series's storyboarder Shaun Williams drew the father in the cupboard.

-Due to Fry's script being dropped, production of some episodes of the second series had to be rescheduled, with "Fear Her" being produced alongside "The Idiot's Lantern".
-The majority of the episode, including exterior shots and the interior of Chloe's home, was filmed in the Tremorfa area of Cardiff from 24 to 31 January 2006.
-On 27 January, the Millennium Stadium in Cardiff was used for the Olympic Stadium.
-The cold temperatures experienced during filming were explained in the plot as part of the Isolus' endothermic nature.
-Studio work was mainly filmed from 1 to 4 February in Unit Q2, the Doctor Who studio space in Newport.
-Additional scenes including the TARDIS' materialisation were filmed in Cardiff on 6 and 10 February.
-Pick-up shots took place at Unit Q2 from 15 to 23 February.